The right whale is a baleen whale species, with a bow-shaped lower jaw, and a head that is up to one-quarter of its whole body length.

 These whales have large flippers instead of a dorsal fin.
-The males can be up to 16 meters in length, and females can be a bit larger.
-Approximate weight for both males and females is around 60,000 kilos.
+The males can be up to 16 meters in length, and the females can be a bit larger.
+The approximate weight for both males and females is around 60,000 kilos.

 The right whale was so named by whale hunters, who declared this was the right whale to hunt, because they float when dead, and are easy to catch, being slow swimmers.
 During the active years of the whaling industry, these whales were hunted right to the edge of extinction.